trisha-fernandes/Data-Analysis-Portfolio/README.md

 ## Portfolio Projects
 ### Cyclistic Capstone Project

+I have created a video of the entire cleaning process.
+Click on the below image or the link mentioned below.
 [![Watch the video](https://img.youtube.com/vi/ov8Koceivsc/maxresdefault.jpg)](https://youtu.be/ov8Koceivsc)

 #### [Watch this video on YouTube](https://youtu.be/ov8Koceivsc)

-For the entire cleaning process view video [link](https://youtu.be/ov8Koceivsc)

 ## Education
 ## Certificates